cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 | | |
 --- | ---
-`MFX_MF_DEFAULT`  | The SDK decides if multi-frame submission is enabled or disabled based on parameters, target encoder, platform, etc.
+`MFX_MF_DEFAULT`  | The SDK decides if multi-frame submission is enabled or disabled based on parameters, target encoder, platform, implementation, etc.
 `MFX_MF_DISABLED` | Explicitly disables multi-frame submission.
-`MFX_MF_AUTO`     | The SDK manages multi-frame submission.
+`MFX_MF_AUTO`     | The SDK controls multi-frame submission based on timeout management, by default timeout is calculated based on requirement to reach particular output rate equal to framerate.
-`MFX_MF_MANUAL`   | Applicaiton manages multi-frame submission.
+`MFX_MF_MANUAL`   | Applicaiton manages multi-frame submission, The SDK will always wait for [mfxExtMultiFrameControl](#mfxExtMultiFrameControl)`::MaxNumFrames` to submit frames or until application specify [mfxExtMultiFrameControl](#mfxExtMultiFrameControl)`::Flush` with one of frames

 **Change History**